vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 the verses, 253. vici, hell, 410. viratara, wood, 367. virya, strength, 485. vṛddhi graddha, kind

 offerings to the dead, 427. vetasa, plant, 142, n.
-3. vedană, feeling in Buddhist terminology, 566, 578.
+3. vedanā, feeling in Buddhist terminology, 566, 578.

 of